GTM Welcomes Families of Apex Social Group!

 Michigan Rules

-Workers’ Compensation: In Michigan, household employers are required to have a workers’ compensation policy for any household domestic worker except those employed for less than 35 hours per week for 13 weeks or longer during the preceding 52 weeks.
-Please contact GTM for a price quote.
+Workers’ Compensation: Household employers in Michigan must have a workers’ compensation policy for any employee, except those employed for less than 35 hours per week for 13 or more weeks during the preceding 52 weeks.
+Get a quote on workers' compensation from GTM.

 Paid Leave Laws: In Michigan, household employers must follow the state’s Earned Sick Time Act.